By Melody Murton

 An even simpler framework grounds lament in these four elements: turn to God, bring your complaint, ask boldly for help and choose to trust.

 We could all probably write very personal prayers of lament for the brokenness we experience close to home.
 And for the crises faced by our world today, praying prayers of lament can be a meaningful, powerful response – and, reflecting on Soong Chan-Rah’s ideas mentioned earlier, they can bear witness to the presence of God and the hope of God’s kingdom, bringing salt and light to a hurting world.

 Oh God, we bring you this cry.
 You are the God who calms storms and makes wars cease; you provide food for the hungry, refuge for the oppressed.

-How are we facing yet another global crisis of hunger?
+How are we facing yet another global crisis?
 Nations that have suffered greatly are burdened once again.
 The most vulnerable are being crushed, creation is crying out, and the progress we have hoped for seems so far out of reach.
 The earth gives way, nations are in uproar, kingdoms fall.

 We recognise and repent for our individual and corporate sins reflected in the factors driving this crisis.
 We confess our failure to care for your creation, our failure to care for our neighbours.
 Those in power have acted without compassion; the needs of the vulnerable have been overlooked.
 We long for a different story to be written – show us the path to restoration.

 Come quickly to the aid of those on the edge of death!
 Open your hand to provide for those whose needs are not being met.
 Tear down the barriers that are blocking relief, peace and healing.